cda94581/regolith-filters/minimize/README.md

 # minimize
-This filter minimizes all JSON files to save a tiny bit of space.
+This filter minimizes all JSON and JS files to save a tiny bit of space.
 Useful for larger files where whitespace takes up a lot of storage.

 The filter simply works by parsing and then reformatting a JSON file.
 Given the `JSON.stringify()`'s behavior, it generates minimized unless additional parameters are specified.